 Comprehensive and Customised Agreements

-Mediated settlements are able to address both legal and extra-legal issues.
+Mediated settlements are able to address both legal and non legal related issues.
 Mediated agreements can cover procedural and psychological issues that are not necessarily susceptible to legal determination.
 Parties can tailor their settlement to their particular situation.

 Greater Degree of Control and Predictability of Outcome